pinout-xyz/Pinout.xyz/src/tr/overlay/wiringpi.md

 WiringPi uses its own pin numbering scheme, this page illustrates how WiringPi numbers your GPIO pins.

 WiringPi has been deprecated by its original author.
-For more information about, and support with the ongoing community maintained version and ports, see the WiringPi GitHub org: https://github.com/WiringPi/
+For more information about, and support with the ongoing community maintained version and ports, see the [WiringPi GitHub org at https://github.com/WiringPi](https://github.com/WiringPi)